secretstartups/handbook/job-families/marketing/community-operations-manager/index.html.md

 ---
 ## Community Operations Manager

-The GitLab Community Operations Manager job family is responsible for managing the [Community Relations Team](https://about.gitlab.com/handbook/marketing/community-relations/)'s operations including the [community programs' application workflow](https://about.gitlab.com/handbook/marketing/community-relations/community-operations/community-program-applications/), budgeting workflows, and infrastructure for the Community Relations team.
-The Community Operations Manager reports to the [Director of Community Relations](https://about.gitlab.com/job-families/marketing/director-of-community-relations/) and owns the [Community Operations](https://about.gitlab.com/handbook/marketing/community-relations/community-operations/) handbook.
+The GitLab Community Operations Manager job family is responsible for managing operations for the [Community Relations Team](https://about.gitlab.com/handbook/marketing/community-relations/), including the [community programs' application workflow](https://about.gitlab.com/handbook/marketing/community-relations/community-operations/community-program-applications/), budgeting workflows, and infrastructure for the Community Relations team.

+The Community Operations Manager job family reports to the [Director of Community Relations](https://about.gitlab.com/job-families/marketing/director-of-community-relations/) and owns the [Community Operations](https://about.gitlab.com/handbook/marketing/community-relations/community-operations/) handbook.

 ## Levels